In 2019, Nike spent 3.75 billion dollars on marketing expenses.

 Because Shopify is a CMS and not an eCommerce marketplace, the rules of regular SEO apply to your Shopify site.
 There isn’t a place to put your target keywords in the backend in order to rank for them in Google.
 If you want to rank for a certain keyword, it has to show up on the page itself, and it should be included in the content in a way Google will understand.

-- Choose one target keyword for each important page on your site.
+- Choose one target keyword for each important page on your Shopify site.

 - Choose keywords with a high search volume but low keyword difficulty.

-- Choose keywords that are more specific and likely to lead to high conversions.
+- Choose keywords that are more specific and likely to lead to high conversions on your Shopify store.

 - Check the keyword for searcher intent – top results should match the type of content you are trying to rank.